-The resume and experience of someone only tells you part of the story.
-When hiring new people, the most important thing to keep in mind is whether the person will be able to work effectively within your company’s culture.
-Experienced managers know that having the skills on paper and the qualifications for a job is not enough for someone to work well within the company.
+The resume and experience of someone only tells you half the story.
+When hiring new people the most important thing to keep in mind is whether the person will be able to work according to your company’s culture.
+All experienced managers know that having the skills on paper and the qualifications for a post is not enough for someone to work well within the company.

 Why Behavior Based Interviewing is necessary

-2) The corporate culture matters
+2) The culture of the company matters

 An organization is by definition a group of people working together.
 This means that you need to hire people that will be able to fit in well with the organizational culture because only then will they be able to work with their teammates.
 Behavior based interviewing training allows you to assess a person’s behavior through which you can extrapolate how they will perform when they join the organization.

 This isn’t information which you will be able to understand reading someone’s resume.
 This is information you can only gain if you know how to assess people properly.
 Often people who seem right on paper end up being wrong for your company and people who seem mediocre on paper end up becoming the company’s biggest assets.
 Behavior based interviewing is the science of avoiding the former.